What Is AESA Radar?

 Unlike older radar systems that physically move their antennas, AESA radars steer radar beams electronically.
 That means they can scan the sky faster, track more targets at once, and remain harder to detect.
 Imagine it like this: traditional radar is a flashlight you move by hand, while AESA is a floodlight you control with your mind.

-Why AESA Radar Matters in Combat
+Why AESA Radar Matters in Combat?

 For pilots, AESA isn’t just about better detection—it’s about staying alive.
 These radars allow aircraft to: